stepzen-dev/examples/with-apollo/getting-started/README.md

   - the introspect and `--routing-url` endpoints to be the deployed customers endpoint.
   - the subgraph `-name` to be `customers`

-For example, here the lynx's supergraph graph ID is `lynx-n321j` and we have masked the APOLLO_KEY:
+For example, here our lynx's supergraph graph ID is `lynx-n321j` and we have masked our APOLLO_KEY:
 ```
 rover subgraph introspect \
   https://ACCOUNT.stepzen.net/subgraph/customers/__graphql | \